Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 We can, therefore, apply a half-wrinkle creation move~$\Pi\mapsto\Pi_1$ so that the diagram is modified in a small neighborhood of the occupied level of~$\Pi$ containing~$v_j$ and~$v_{j+1}$.
-Moreover, we can do this so that the boundary of the diagram is not modified, $\partial\Pi_1=\partial\Pi$.
+Moreover, we can ensure that the boundary of the diagram is not modified, $\partial\Pi_1=\partial\Pi$.
 Then~$v_j$ will become a $\diagdown$-vertex, and~$v_{j+1}$ will become a $\diagup$-vertex of~$\Pi_1$.
 One can see from this that the passage from~$\Pi$ to~$\Pi_1$ reduces the framing distance to~$F$ by~$1$.

 The rectangle added to the diagram~$\Pi$ to obtain~$\Pi_1$ can be chosen arbitrarily narrow, stretched in the direction of the respective edge of~$Q$.
-This ensures that the corresponding tile is contained in~$U$ and that~$\widehat\Pi$ and~$\widehat\Pi_1$ are $C^1$-close to each other outside~$U$.
-A $C^0$-isotopy from~$\widehat\Pi$ to~$\widehat\Pi_1$ arising in this way, which perturbs the surfaces only slightly (in the $C^1$ terms) outside~$U$, brings a canonic dividing configuration of~$\widehat\Pi$ to a dividing configuration weakly equivalent to a canonic dividing configuration of~$\widehat\Pi_1$ (see Lemma~\ref{half-wrinkle-creation-isotopy}).
+This ensures that the corresponding tile is contained in~$U$, and that~$\widehat\Pi$ and~$\widehat\Pi_1$ are $C^1$-close to each other outside~$U$.
+A $C^0$-isotopy from~$\widehat\Pi$ to~$\widehat\Pi_1$ arising in this way, which perturbs the surfaces only slightly (in the $C^1$ sense) outside~$U$, brings a canonic dividing configuration of~$\widehat\Pi$ to a dividing configuration weakly equivalent to a canonic dividing configuration of~$\widehat\Pi_1$ (see Lemma~\ref{half-wrinkle-creation-isotopy}).

 \emph{Case 2}: there exist~$l\leqslant m$ such that $k_l=k_{l+1}=\ldots=k_m<0$ and~$k_{l-1}=k_{m+1}=k_l+1$.